 Ribs - whether beef or pork - are one of the most popular smoked barbecue foods.
 Like all aspects of barbecue, something that's brought up a lot is the species of wood used to smoke certain foods.

-While the amount of smoke you introduce to ribs is entirely subjective, I find that the woods that pair best with pork ribs are cherry, pecan, and hickory.
+While the amount of smoke you introduce to ribs is entirely subjective, I find that the best wood for smoking ribs are cherry, pecan, and hickory.
 In terms of beef ribs, I find that post oak, pecan, and hickory work best.

-A lot of resources for barbecue tend to lead beginners to smoking meat in the wrong direction.
+A lot of resources for barbecue tend to lead beginners in the wrong direction.
 Often they'll create resources - much like this article - and essentially tell the reader to use X Species of wood with Y type of meat.

 Truth be told, "smoking" meat doesn't really work like that.
 More or less, wood smoke exists on a spectrum from mild to strong.